St. Gallen: Modern history

 In 1798 the French invaded Switzerland, destroying the Ancien Régime.
 Under the Helvetic Republic both the abbey and the city lost their power and were combined with Appenzell into the Canton of Säntis.
 The Helvetic Republic was widely unpopular in Switzerland and was overthrown in 1803.
 Following the Act of Mediation the city of St. Gallen became the capital of the Protestant Canton of St. Gallen.

 One of the first acts of the new canton was to suppress the abbey.
 The monks were driven from the abbey; the last abbot died in Muri in 1829.
 In 1846 a rearrangement in the local dioceses made St. Gall a separate diocese, with the abbey church as its cathedral and a portion of the monastic buildings designated the bishop's residence.

-Gustav Adolf IV, former king of Sweden, spent the last years of his life in St. Gallen, and died there in 1837.
+Gustav Adolf IV, former king of Sweden, spent the last years of his life in St. Gallen, and died at the Zum Weissen Rössli inn in 1837.